 - Treatment is non-invasive and reversible

 There are several different types of oral appliances.
+Everyone’s mouth and jaw are different.
 Dr. Eskow will perform an evaluation to determine which type is best for you.
-There are two basic types of oral appliances: a tongue retaining appliance and a mandibular repositioning appliance.
+There are two basic types of oral appliances we use: a tongue retaining appliance and a mandibular repositioning appliance.

-Depending on the specific appliance, it will:
+Depending on the specific oral appliance used, it may::

-- Properly align the jaws
+- Properly align your jaws when laying down

-- Stabilize the tongue
+- Stabilize your tongue during sleep